 Using the County Court bailiff:

-- In some cases the timeline for a County Court bailiff to carry out an eviction can take up to eight months from the granting of a possession order.
+- Our research shows the average timeline in London for a County Court bailiff to carry out an eviction is eight months from the granting of a possession order by a Judge.

-- That would mean almost £8,000* in lost rent for you based on average monthly rents in England and Wales.
+- That would mean over £17,500* in lost rent for you based on average monthly rents in London quoted by survey respondents.

 Using the High Court enforcement route:

-- Would save you an average of almost £5,000* in lost rent – and get your property back six months earlier so you can start renting it again.
+- Would save you an average of over £12,000 in lost rent – and get your property back six months earlier so you can start renting it again.

 - The average High Court timeline for carrying out an eviction is two months from you applying for a writ of possession.

-- Depending on the size of the property, the typical High Court enforcement fee for an eviction is about the cost of an average month’s rent - £977.
+- Depending on the size of the property, the typical High Court enforcement fee for an eviction is around £1,000.

 If you have to wait more than two months from the granting of a possession order for a County Court eviction date – then you will be better off using the High Court for enforcement.